FamilySearch/GEDCOM/specification/gedcom.md

 A **tagged extension structure** is a structure whose tag is either an undocumented extension tag or a documented extension tag with a URI not defined in this specification.
-This specification allows tagged extension structures as records, as substructures of the header, and as substructures of every structure type with unbounded cardinality.
+This specification allows tagged extension structures as records, in the header, and as substructures of every structure type, all with unbounded cardinality.
+Additional limitations on tagged extension structures are defined by the extension authors.

 A tagged extension structure may have any payload type, but all tagged extension structures with the same tag must have the same payload type.
 As an exception, if a tagged extension structure type appears both as a record and as a substructure, it may have one payload type as a record and a different payload type as a substructure provided that the substructure payload type is a pointer to the record.